jackgrouch/PatternAnalysis-2025/recognition/GNN_Node_Classification_s4748832/README.md

 ![alt text](images/image-1.png)

 ![alt text](images/image-10.png)
-This last plot shows the dimension reduced score vector (logits) of each face book page this is for unseen Test nodes so the ensemble of GNNs this is basicly the transformation the GNN learned
+This last plot shows the dimension reduced score vector (logits) of each face book page, this is for unseen test nodes.
+So, basicly we see the dimension reduced learned transformation of the ensemble.

 Also for more of these plots check the images directory!